Nordisk Velferdsforum 2021: Den nordiska modellen och social hållbarhet

 In times of crisis, the Nordic welfare model is challenged, and the COVID-19 pandemic in particular has served as a kind of stress test for how the systems handle external threats.
 The question is: how have the Nordic countries coped with the challenges of the pandemic compared to other countries in Europe?
 There are signs that suggest the Nordic welfare state is perceived as both less universal and less generous than in the past.

-These are some of the many issues that will be addressed at Nordic Welfare Forum 2021, which will be held on 8-9 December 2021 in Helsinki.
-The conference will focus on challenges and solutions in the Nordic countries as a result of the pressure placed on welfare systems by the COVID-19 pandemic.
+These are some of the many issues that will be addressed at the webinar Nordic Welfare Forum, which will be held on 8-9 December 2021.
+The webinar will focus on challenges and solutions in the Nordic countries as a result of the pressure placed on welfare systems by the COVID-19 pandemic.
+Nordic Welfare Forum 2021 is arranged by the Nordic Welfare Centre in close collaboration with the Finnish presidency of the Nordic Council of Ministers.

 There is much to suggest that the Nordic region and its welfare model have coped relatively well during the pandemic.
 Nevertheless, we are seeing a need for revised, or perhaps even reformed, economic models and system solutions in our societies.
 It has to do with resilience, in other words, the long-term capability of a system to manage changes and continue to develop.